FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Method

 \subsection{Inference phase}

-Two branches of FPCC-Net output the embedded features and the center scores of each point.
+As described in the previous section, two branches of FPCC-Net output the embedded features and the center scores of each point.
 Non-maximum suppression is performed on all points with center scores to find the centers of each instance.
-The points with a center score $> 0.6$ are considered as candidates of the center points.
-The point with the highest center score is selected as a candidate of center point, and all the other points located in the sphere with the center being the candidate point and radius $d_{\rm{max}}$ are removed, where $d_{\max}$ means the maximum distance from the geometric center to the farthest point of the object.
+The points with a center score higher than $0.6$ are considered as candidates of the center points.
+The point with the highest center score is selected as a first candidate of the center point, and all the other points located in the sphere with the center being the candidate point and radius $\gamma d_{\rm{max}}$ are removed, where $d_{\max}$ is the maximum distance from the geometric center to the farthest point of the object, and $\gamma$ is the screening factor.
 This process is repeated until there are no more points left.
-The detail processes of selecting the center points are presented in Algorithm \ref{NMS}.
+The detailed processes of selecting the center points are presented in Algorithm \ref{NMS}.

 After the above process, the feature distances between the center points and the other points are computed by